-Daniel B. Trimper and his wife, Margaret, grandparents of the current vice president and manager of the park (Granville Daniel Trimper) arrived in Ocean City in 1890.
+Daniel B. Trimper and his wife, Margaret, arrived in Ocean City in 1890.
 By 1893 they were owners of boardwalk property between South Division and South First Streets, including two hotels: The Eastern Shore and the Sea Bright.

 A 1912 purchase also adds to the historic significance of Trimper's Rides.
 It was that year that Daniel Trimper purchased a massive carousel from the Herschell-Spillman Company in North Tonawanda, NY.
 It was 50 feet in diameter with a uniqueness derived from the only other carousel made by the firm at that time having been sent to Coney Island, and that one was later destroyed by fire.

 The merry-go-round's forty-five animals, three chariots and one rocking chair were driven by a steam engine; rides originally cost just a nickel.
-One-hundred years later, the ride (now electrified) costs you four tickets, or $2.00 - unless you buy the discounted package of 40 tickets for eighteen dollars, and then your ride only costs $1.80.
+One-hundred years later, the ride (now electrified) costs you six points as we move into the future with a new thrill card system.
 Classified as one of the oldest still operating carousels in the nation, generations of families come every year to ride their favorite animal.
 Smaller children tend to prefer the horses but many choose their own steed from among a menagerie of a cat, dog, frog, rooster, deer, goat, lion, tiger, ostrich, pig, dragon, et al.

 In the 1950's the Trimper family added outdoor rides.
 The pace of expansion has increased since the mid-1960's with a new ride being added nearly year after year.
 The most popular ride in the outdoor park was bought in 1985: the double-loop boomerang "Tidal Wave" roller coaster.
 Other action favorites, among the 35 or more rides in the park, are the Rock & Roll Matterhorn and Himalaya, although parents with smaller children like the ones they can ride together, such as the colorful Balloon ride.
 The many games have their aficionados, as well, with stuffed animal prizes awarded to the winners at Frog Bog and Whac-A-Mole.